 JoAnn Lilek has served on our Board of Directors since April 2021.
 Ms. Lilek has more than 30 years' combined experience as a Chief Financial Officer and operations leader in consulting, commercial banking, and supply chain management.
 Ms. Lilek currently serves as an independent Trustee and Audit Committee Chair of the Datum One Series Trust, a series of mutual funds.
 From 2010 to 2018, she served as Chief Financial Officer and Chief Operating Officer of Accretive Solutions, Inc., a private equity owned company.
 From 2008 to 2010, Ms. Lilek served as Executive Vice-President, Chief Financial Officer and Corporate Secretary of Midwest Banc Holdings, Inc. (NASDAQ: MBHI) where she was part of the turnaround team commissioned to recapitalize its subsidiary, Midwest Bank, during the global financial crisis of 2008.
 From 2001 to 2008, Ms. Lilek was Chief Financial Officer for DSC Logistics (DSC), a well-known, privately held national provider of third-party logistics and supply chain management services.
-Prior to DSC, Ms. Likk had a 23-year career in financial leadership at ABN Amro North America.
+Prior to DSC, Ms. Lilek had a 23-year career in financial leadership at ABN Amro North America.
 She played an instrumental role in ABN Amro North America's growth to become the largest foreign bank in the United States.
 She held the positions of Group Senior Vice-President and Corporate Controller for North America from 1991 to 1999 and Executive Vice-President and Chief Financial Officer Wholesale Banking for North America from 1999 to 2000.
 She served as a board member of the Hinsdale Bank and Trust Company, a subsidiary of Wintrust Corporation (NASDAQ: WTFC), from 2011 to 2016 where she also served as Audit Committee Chair and as a credit and risk management committee member.
 In addition, from 2005 to 2009, she served as board Chair for the Lou Holland Trust Mutual Fund.
 She has 14 years of board service at the YWCA Metropolitan Chicago, including board President and Treasurer.
-She currently serves on the advisory board of Milton's Distributing and Gordon Logistics, jointly managed private family business entities
+She currently serves on the advisory board of Milton's Distributing and Gordon Logistics, jointly managed private family business entities.
+Both Directors & Boards in 2007 and Private Company Director in 2019 highlighted Ms. Lilek's accomplishments in their "Directors to Watch" articles.
+She is a Founding Member of the Private Directors Association and a member of the National Association of Corporate Directors and Women Corporate Directors.
+In addition to her corporate governance expertise, Ms. Lilek's extensive executive leadership experience in commercial banks and middle market companies qualifies her to serve on our Board of Directors and provide valuable perspectives to our discussions and oversight of the Bank.

+John McDonagh

-John McDonagh Age 72 Director Since January 2013
+Age 72 Director Since January 2013